ufo-github/ponyfoo/posts/2013-06-24_css-for-dummies.md

 # CSS For Dummies #

 Web design today is hard to get right.
 I've been meaning to talk about front-end design for a while, but I couldn't get the subject _quite right_.
-Seeing how detailing the [underlying browser technology](/2013/06/10/uncovering-the-native-dom-api "Uncovering the Native DOM API") in JavaScript, I figured I'll do the same for [CSS](https://en.wikipedia.org/wiki/Cascading_Style_Sheets "Cascading Style Sheets").
+Seeing how detailing the [underlying browser technology](/2013/06/10/uncovering-the-native-dom-api "Uncovering the Native DOM API") in JavaScript, I figured I'd do the same for [CSS](https://en.wikipedia.org/wiki/Cascading_Style_Sheets "Cascading Style Sheets").

 I'll be taking a different approach, though.
 Rather than explain what libraries do, I'll try explaining why a need for them was born, and walk you through the most basic stuff, such as selectors, and follow up by tackling complex topics such as fonts, [Bootstrap](http://twitter.github.io/bootstrap/ "Twitter Bootstrap CSS Framework"), pre-processing, and more.